 The Northwest Minority Job Fair is sponsored and funded by a consortium of private and public sector employers.
 The Northwest Minority Job Fair was created in 1987.
 Its mission is to foster access to employment opportunities for historically underrepresented persons in the practice of law and to provide a networking forum for legal employers and minority law students.

 To be eligible for a scholarship, you must be a law student of Asian heritage currently enrolled in a Washington State law school.
 The following materials are required to apply for the scholarships:

-All application materials must be e-mailed to email@example.com no later than 5 p.m. on Wednesday, October 3, 2018.
+All application materials must be e-mailed to email@example.com no later than 5 p.m. on Friday, October 4, 2019.
 Applications must be in either .PDF or Microsoft Word format.
-The top seven (7) candidates in consideration for a scholarship will be notified on Monday, October 8, 2018 for the interview phase of the application.
-Interviews will be held on Wednesday, October 10, 2018.

-Please note that past scholarship recipients and immediate family members of current ABAWSSF and ABAW board members are ineligible for a 2018 ABAWSSF Scholarship.
+*Please note that past scholarship recipients and immediate family members of current ABAWSSF and ABAW voting board members are ineligible for a 2019 ABAWSSF Scholarship.